memgraph/docs/docs/database-functionalities/import-data.md

 MERGE (n:A) LOAD CSV FROM "file.csv" WITH HEADER AS row ;
 ```

-Note that the row variable doesn't have to used in any subsequent clause.
+Note that the row variable doesn't have to be used in any subsequent clause.

 Also, it's important to note how the `LOAD CSV` result exhaustion works.
 Let's
 assume the following query: